From Breath-knocking to Breath-taking: Sanjukta’s Sandakphu Adventure

 The Sight…Oh, the Sight!

-It is what makes a trek, a trek.
+That, she realised, is what makes a trek, a trek.